Montlouis-sur-Loire

-Montlouis-sur-Loire (/fr/, literally Montlouis on Loire) is a commune in the Indre-et-Loire department in central France.
+Montlouis-sur-Loire (/fr/; 'Montlouis-on-Loire') is a commune in the Indre-et-Loire department in central France.

 It was mentioned in the 6th century as vicus montis Laudiacensis by Gregory of Tours.

 Events

 Since 1987, the city hosts the month of September Jazz Festival in Touraine.
 In 2010, more than 20,000 people, 5 over a period of 10 days.
 To organize this event, an association was created in 1990 so that the festival can take its autonomy vis-à-vis the municipality.
 Today, about 200 volunteers involved in the organization.